Katharine007/Katharine007/README.md

   <tr>
     <td>
       <p>
+        ##

-        A final year Computer Science and Engineer student and a passionate developer.
-I enjoy coding, problem-solving, debugging, teaching and working on real-world applications that enhance efficiency and user experience.
-Constantly learning and evolving in the ever-changing tech landscape!
+I'm a **final-year Computer Science & Engineering student** and a **passionate developer** who enjoys coding, teaching, problem-solving and debugging.
+I love working on **real-world applications** that improve efficiency and user experience.
+Constantly evolving in the ever-changing tech world!
       </p>
     </td>
     <td>